Damion Lowe

-Damion Lowe (born 5 May 1993) is a Jamaican professional footballer who plays as a defender for Major League Soccer club Philadelphia Union and the Jamaica national team.
+Damion Onandi Lowe (born 5 May 1993) is a Jamaican professional footballer who plays as a defender for Houston Dynamo and the Jamaica national team.

 Early life

 Born in Kingston, Jamaica, Damion Lowe is the son of former Jamaican international Onandi Lowe.
-Damion attended Camperdown High School in Kingston and played youth soccer for Jamaican club Harbour View F.C.
+Damion attended Camperdown High School in Kingston and played youth soccer for Jamaican club Harbour View.

 In 2011, Lowe started attending the University of Hartford.
 While playing three season for the Hartford Hawks, Lowe was named to the America East All-Tournament Team in his first season and in his final year for the Hawks, he was named to the Second Team All-Northeast region, First Team All-America East, and All-America East Tournament Team.
 In three years, Lowe played 44 games, scoring 8 goals and assisting 3 more.

 Club career

 Reading United

 Playing in the PDL, Lowe appeared in 10 regular season matches, scoring once while helping Reading allow a division best 12 goals in 14 games.
 Lowe was also named to the PDL best 11 and started two games for Reading in the 2013 Lamar Hunt U.S. Open Cup.